 - If you can’t find chocolate almond bark you can substitute white almond bark.
 Just switch the white chocolate chips to semi-sweet chocolate chips.

 - Add a cup of unwrapped caramels to the chocolate and top with a little bit of coarse sea salt for a salted caramel twist.

 - Use all white chocolate to create an all-white crock pot candy.
 Top with shredded coconut and they will look like little mounds of snow.

 - You can decorate this recipe to fit most every holiday.
-Add orange sprinkles for Halloween or Thanksgiving, heart sprinkles for Valentine’s Day, and green sprinkles for St. Patrick’s Day.
+Add orange sprinkles for Halloween, heart sprinkles for Valentine’s Day, and green sprinkles for St. Patrick’s Day.
 Green, red, and white sprinkles look perfect for Christmas.
 You can also use tiny snowflake-shaped sprinkles or candy cane-shaped sprinkles for more festive flair.